YarikHrabovets/simple-weather-app/README.md

 ## Note
 This is for educational purposes only, this may not be efficient to use.
 Also, this is just a demo on how JS and Python can be used together.
-However you can use it, if you wish.
+However you can use it, if you want.